git clone https://github.com/openliberty/guide-containerize.git

 Next, retrieve the system

-container’s IP address by using the system
+container’s IP address by running the following:

 docker inspect -f "{{.NetworkSettings.IPAddress }}" system